-One of the things that all of us who search our genealogy and family history can fall into - we always seem to search for surnames.
+One of the traps that those who search genealogy and family history can fall into - is always searching for surnames.

 Obviously this is logical, but it can be a trap.
 Because, especially for newspapers - there is a lot of other information in articles that are helpful in finding one of your ancestors.